 - Chronic stress

-The most common ingredients in food that can cause damage to the intestinal lining are:
+The most common ingredients in the food that can cause damage to the intestinal lining are:

-Sugar can cause all sorts of problems with your digestive system, sugar is the main food source for candida, if candida starts to take over it kills off all the good bacteria in the gut damaging the intestinal tract allowing toxins through.
+Sugar can cause all sorts of problems with your digestive system, and sugar is the primary food source for candida.
+If candida starts to take over, it kills off all the good bacteria in the gut, damaging the intestinal tract and allowing toxins.

-Candida has a crafty little built in survival mechanism, where if you try to kill it off the candida will manipulate you into eating sugar by giving you sugar cravings, super cool but it’s not super cool for you if you are experiencing an outbreak of candida overgrowth.
+Candida has a crafty little built-in survival mechanism.
+If you try to kill it off, the candida will manipulate you into eating sugar by giving you super cool sugar cravings.
+Still, it’s not super cool for you if you are experiencing an outbreak of candida overgrowth.

-We are no longer eating real food, we have become a nation of people who are eating genetically modified food stuff, manufactured processed garbage, we have absolutely no idea what is in anything that has been made in a factory, everything is altered and processed with far too many preservatives and chemicals and there is nowhere near enough research that says eating this crap on a daily basis is safe.
+We are no longer eating real food.
+We have become a nation of people who are eating the genetically modified foodstuff, manufactured processed garbage.
+We have no idea what is in anything that has been made in a factory.
+Everything is altered and processed with far too many preservatives and chemicals, and there is nowhere near enough research that says eating this crap on a daily basis is safe.

-The A1 casein protein in cow’s milk can cause harm to your gut, this is because the process that milk goes through during pasteurisation destroys vital enzymes that we need to be able to digest lactose, some people find dairy that comes from A2 cows, goats, sheep and buffalo easier to digest as it doesn’t have the same proteins that make it difficult to digest.
+The A1 casein protein in cow’s milk can cause harm to your gut, and this is because the process that milk goes through during pasteurisation destroys vital enzymes that we need to digest lactose.
+Some people find dairy from A2 cows, goats, sheep, and buffalo are easier to digest as it doesn’t have the same proteins that make it difficult to digest.

-Lectins are sugar-binding proteins that act as a natural defence system for plants, it protects them from outside invaders like mould parasites and anyone trying to eat them, this is good news for plants but bad news for your body.
-Lectins are found on many food,s not just grains and some foods have much higher amounts, you should avoid eating:
+Lectins are sugar-binding proteins that act as a natural defence system for plants.
+It protects them from outside invaders like mould parasites and anyone trying to eat them.
+This is good news for plants but bad news for your body.
+Lectins are found on many foods,s not just grains and some foods have much higher amounts, you should avoid eating:

 - Gluten-containing grains

-Sprouting and fermenting grains will reduce the number of phytates and lectins, making them easier to digest, but if you want to heal a leaky gut you must avoid eating grains altogether, more so grains that contain wheat and gluten as they cause the most damage.
+Sprouting and fermenting grains will reduce the number of phytates and lectins, making them easier to digest.
+Still, if you want to heal a leaky gut, you must avoid eating grains altogether, more so grains that contain wheat and gluten as they cause the most damage.

-Chronic stress can cause all kinds of havoc within your body, it can also weaken your immune system over time making it difficult to fight off viruses and bacterial infections which can in turn cause inflammation and leaky gut, managing your stress levels is very important when you are trying to heal your body.
+Chronic stress can cause all kinds of havoc within your body.
+It can also weaken your immune system over time, making it difficult to fight off viruses and bacterial infections, which can, in turn, cause inflammation and a leaky gut.
+Managing your stress levels is very important when you are trying to heal your body.

 - Avoid negativity

-Toxins can have a devastating effect on our immune system and can also cause leaky gut, chemicals like medication, pesticides and chlorine are three of the ones most likely to cause problems.
+Toxins can have a devastating effect on our immune system and can also cause a leaky gut.
+Chemicals like medication, pesticides and chlorine are three of the ones most likely to cause problems.